-• If there is a family history of hypercholesterolemia (total cholesterol >240 mg/dl) or a cardiovascular event before age 55 years, or if family history is unknown, then a fasting lipid profile should be performed on children >2 years of age soon after diagnosis (after glucose control has been established).
-If family history is not of concern, then the first lipid screening should be performed at puberty (≥10 years).
+- If there is a family history of hypercholesterolemia (total cholesterol >240 mg/dl) or a cardiovascular event before age 55 years, or if family history is unknown, then a fasting lipid profile should be performed on children >2years of age soon after diagnosis (after glucose control has been established).
+If family history is not of concern, then the first lipid screening should be performed at puberty (≥ 10 years).
 All children diagnosed with diabetes at or after puberty should have a fasting lipid profile performed soon after diagnosis (after glucose control has been established).
-(E)

-• For both age groups, if lipids are abnormal, annual monitoring is recommended.
+(E) - For both age-groups, if lipids are abnormal, annual monitoring is recommended.
 If LDL cholesterol values are within the accepted risk levels (<100 mg/dl [2.6 mmol/l]), a lipid profile should be repeated every 5 years.
 (E)

-- Initial therapy should consist of optimization of glucose control and MNT using a Step 2 American Heart Association diet aimed at a decrease in the amount of saturated fat in the diet.
-(E) - After the age of 10, the addition of a statin is recommended in patients who, after MNT and lifestyle changes, have LDL cholesterol >160 mg/dl (4.1 mmol/l) or have LDL cholesterol >130 mg/dl (3.4 mmol/l) and one or more CVD risk factors.
+- Initial therapy should consist of optimization of glucose control and MNT using a Step 2 AHA diet aimed at a decrease in the amount of saturated fat in the diet.
+(E) - After the age of 10, the addition of a statin is recommended in patients who, after MNT and lifestyle changes, have LDL >160 mg/dl (4.1 mmol/l) or LDL cholesterol >130 mg/dl (3.4 mmol/l) and one or more CVD risk factors.
 (E) - The goal of therapy is an LDL cholesterol value <100 mg/dl (2.6 mmol/l).
 (E)

-People diagnosed with type 1 diabetes in childhood have a high risk of early subclinical (243-245) and clinical (246) CVD.
-Although intervention data are lacking, the American Heart Association (AHA) categorizes type 1 children in the highest tier for cardiovascular risk, and recommends both lifestyle and pharmacologic treatment for those with elevated LDL cholesterol levels (247).
-Initial therapy should be with a Step 2 AHA diet, which restricts saturated fat to 7% of total calories and restricts dietary cholesterol to 200 mg/day.
-Data from randomized clinical trials in children as young as 7 months of age indicate that this diet is safe and does not interfere with normal growth and development (248,249).
+People diagnosed with type 1 diabetes in childhood have a high risk of early subclinical (281-283) and clinical (284) CVD.
+Although intervention data are lacking, the AHA categorizes type 1 children in the highest tier for cardiovascular risk and recommends both lifestyle and pharmacologic treatment for those with elevated LDL cholesterol levels (285,286).
+Initial therapy should be with a Step 2 AHA diet, which restricts saturated fat to 7% of total calories and restricts dietary cholesterol to 200 mg per day.
+Data from randomized clinical trials in children as young as 7 months of age indicate that this diet is safe and does not interfere with normal growth and development (287,288).

 For children over the age of 10 with persistent elevation of LDL cholesterol despite lifestyle therapy, statins should be considered.
 Neither long-term safety nor cardiovascular outcome efficacy has been established for children.
-However, recent studies have shown short-term safety equivalent to that seen in adults, as well as efficacy in lowering LDL cholesterol levels, improving endothelial function, and causing regression of carotid intimal thickening (250-252).
+However, recent studies have shown short-term safety equivalent to that seen in adults and efficacy in lowering LDL cholesterol levels, improving endothelial function, and causing regression of carotid intimal thickening (289-291).
 No statin is approved for use under the age of 10, and statin treatment should generally not be used in type 1 children before this age.